dfuse-io/example-stream-action-rates/README.md

 # Stream action rates example

 This example demonstrates how to use the dfuse GraphQL APIs in a React application to livestream the average rates from the top actions.
+A live demo is available [here](http://labs.dfuse.io/livesearch-example/)

 ### Token managment
 First, head on to our self-service API management portal (https://app.dfuse.io), after signing up you will be able to create long-term API keys.